Celtuce

 Harvest and use

 Cut the plant at the base.
 Remove all leaves (save the young inner leaves for salad).
-Peel the stem with a vegetable peeler, removing the thin outer skin and any fibrous layer beneath it - the pale, translucent green interior is what you want.
-Peeled stem keeps well for 3-5 days refrigerated; cut into the sizes you need just before using, as it browns slightly on exposure to air.
+Peel the stem with a vegetable peeler, removing the thin outer skin - you can feel when you’ve hit the tender interior because the resistance changes.
+The pale, translucent green interior is what you want.
+Don’t peel too conservatively; the outer layer is genuinely fibrous and slightly bitter, and leaving it produces a less pleasant result.

 The flavor is distinctly mild - cucumber-ish, slightly nutty, with a faint bitterness that dissipates with brief cooking.
 The texture is the point: it holds crunch even after 3-5 minutes in a hot wok, unlike most greens.